London guild conflicts: Greater Guilds

 Historians have long debated the true nature of this faction’s interests—whether they represented the victualling trades, driven by immediate concerns over maintaining privileges over London food supply, or a merchant-capitalist interest intent on furthering their interests in international trade and lending money to the government.
 The faction had its strength among the greater guilds and more prosperous merchants, especially "victuallers" who supplied food to London, such as the then dominant grocers and the fishmongers.
 "Victuallers" was a pejorative term. associating the party with the then-high price of food in London; historian Barbara Hanawalt describes it as being part of a smear campaign.

 The fishmongers had a valuable monopoly on supply of fish to the city that was resented by the other citizens.
 The factions' aim was to strengthen the existing oligarchy by depriving the lesser guilds of any voice in the city, and was consequently favourable to Richard's policy.
 It was generally hostile to John of Gaunt.
 Prominent members included William Walworth, Nicholas Brembre, John Philipot, Nicholas Exton, William Venour, John Fressh, John Hadle and later Richard Whittington.

 The dominance at various times was evidenced by the fact that at the 1383 election there were sixteen aldermen who belonged to the Grocers' Company.

 They could be seen as a merchant capitalist party in city politics.
-The two groups were roughly aligned along guild lines, with Brembre representing the non-productive victualling guilds―who made money from trade rather than goods―against the artisanal labouring guilds, (Note: The economic historian Rodney Hilton has described how "the manipulation involved in buying the product cheap from the artisan and selling dear on the market was not strictly analogous to the exercises of non-economic coercion by the landowner to extract feudal rent from the peasant, but it created similar antagonisms".)
+The two groups were roughly aligned along guild lines, with Brembre representing the non-productive victualling guilds―who made money from trade rather than goods―against the artisanal labouring guilds, (Note: The Marxist economic historian Rodney Hilton has described how "the manipulation involved in buying the product cheap from the artisan and selling dear on the market was not strictly analogous to the exercises of non-economic coercion by the landowner to extract feudal rent from the peasant, but it created similar antagonisms".)
 The group effectively controlled city government, and historian Pamela Nightingale has argued that "because the merchant-capitalists were most strongly represented in the grocers' and fishmongers' companies, the conflict took on the appearance of victualler against non-victualler".